KAMAKHYA022/AC_TO_DC_CONVERTER/README.md

 4. Designing a 12V AC to DC Converter

 For this project, we design a 12V AC to DC Converter using KiCad for schematic and PCB design.
-The circuit includes a transformer, rectifier, smoothing capacitor, voltage regulator, and LED indicator.
+The circuit includes a transformer, full-wave rectifier, smoothing capacitor, voltage regulator, and LED indicator.

 Components Used: